 Installing Avast Antivirus Software is pretty easy.
 The installation process is the same for the paid version and the free version.
 After you pay and complete the download, you’ll see a screen with the various steps you need to complete the installation.

 Step-by-step instructions for the Windows installation process are provided below:

-- Click the installation file to open it and then click “Yes” to begin installation.
+- Click the installation file to open it and then click “Yes” to begin the installation.
 Wait for the program to load and the Avast Premium Security set-up screen to appear.

-- Click on “Install”.
+- Click on “Install.”
 If you do not want to download the extra Avast Secure Browser, you can untick the boxes at the bottom.
 The program will install in the background.
 This may take several minutes.

 - Click on “Get started” to continue.

 After performing the first scan during installation, we were shown the dashboard.
-We tested Avast Premium Security on a Windows computer, but the software is also available for Mac, Android and iOS.
+We tested Avast Premium Security on a Windows computer, but the software is also available for Mac, Android, and iOS.
 At first glance, the dashboard seems to have a clear and uncluttered appearance.

 Avast offers many different options and features that can all be found within the software.
 Although this results in a nice all-in-one package, it unfortunately also means that the dashboard is quite cluttered.
-Before you can enable a specific feature, you must first find out where this option might be hidden.
+Before enabling a specific feature, you must first find out where this option might be hidden.
 So, while the basic functions are immediately visible on the “Status” screen, additional options are more difficult to access.
 A novice user might have problems with this.

 Avast’s installation and website are easy to work with.
 The dashboard, on the other hand, offers numerous options and is therefore somewhat cluttered.
 However, we still give Avast an 8.0 for ease of use because of the large number of features and its extensive and automated software.

 Security is, of course, the most important feature of a virus scanner.
 Can Avast keep your computer safe from Trojans, malware, and spyware?
 How effective is the virus scanner?
 These are the kind of questions we will answer in this section.